ESSS/alfasim-sdk/docs/source/quick_start.rst

         |       README.md
         |
         \---src
-                CMakeLists.txt
+            |   CMakeLists.txt
-                hook_specs.h
+            |   hook_specs.h
-                myplugin.c
+            |   myplugin.cpp
+            |
+            \---python
                     myplugin.py

-The highlights here are for
+The highlights here are for:

-.. option:: plugin.yaml
+:guilabel:`plugin.yaml`

-    File with all information about the plugin that will be used by ALFAsim.
+    File with all information about the plugin that will be used by |alfasim|.

-.. option:: plugin.py
+:guilabel:`myplugin.py`
     Implementation of the hooks for customization of the UI interface, or the pre-solver hooks

-.. option:: plugin.c
+:guilabel:`myplugin.c`
     Implementation of the hooks for customization of solver

-Check out the :ref:`Plugin Structure section <plugin_structure-section>` for more details about how the folder and files are structured, and also, check the :ref:`plugin-by-example-section` that shows how to create simple plugins that interact with the :option:`User Interface` and the :option:`Solver`.
+Check out the :ref:`Plugin Structure section <plugin_structure-section>` for more details about how the folder and files are structured, and also, check the :ref:`plugin-by-example-section` that shows how to create simple plugins that make use of the :option:`User Interface Hooks` and the :option:`Solver Hooks`.

 Creating a package
 ------------------

-To create a plugin for ALFAsim, it's possible to execute the command `alfasim-sdk package` on the root directory of your plugin.
+From the root directory of the plugin, execute the command `alfasim-sdk package`.

-This command will compile your C/C++ implementation and inserting the generated artifacts into your plugin.
+This command will compile your C/C++ implementation and include the shared libraries inside a `artifacts` directory and the generated plugin on the root directory with the extension `hmplugin`.

 .. code-block:: console